-- George Washington University Law School (J.D., 1979)
+- The George Washington University Law School (J.D., 1979)

 - Franklin & Marshall College (A.B., 1976)

-- Magna Cum laude, Phi Beta Kappa, Economics with Health Economics concentration
+- Magna Cum Laude, Phi Beta Kappa, Economics with Health Economics concentration

 - Supreme Court of the United States